The Best Savings Accounts of May 2023

 Key features

-CIT offers a full range of banking products to go along with its savings accounts including money market accounts and CDs.
+CIT offers a full range of banking products and savings accounts, including money market accounts and CDs.
 CIT has raised APYs on its base and tiered savings, which puts CIT savings account rates much higher than the national average.

 Pros